 Ambien, a brand name for Zolpidem, is part of a medication class known as sedative-hypnotics.
 Normally, it is prescribed to treat difficulty in falling asleep or staying asleep (insomnia).
-Once the drug is taken, it slows the brain activity, causing you to fall and maintain
+Once the drug is taken, it slows the brain activity, causing you to fall to and maintain sleep.

 It started with the search for an effective sleep aid a long time ago.
 There were many other drugs out there which could act like a sleep aid, but most of them tended to have hangover-like effects the day after.
-This is where Ambien came in; it was discovered to be capable of inducing sleep without these after-effects.
+This is where Ambien came in; it was discovered to be capable of inducing sleep without these after effects.

-Some street names that people use to refer to Ambien include; No-Go pills’, Zombie pills’ and A-minus’.
+Some street names that people use to refer to Ambien include No-Go pills, Zombie pills, and A-minus.
 Ambien clinical trials were accomplished in 1991, whereby it was made available to consumers.

-Ambien misuse or abuse started when people started taking it outside the parameters prescribed by the doctor, and decided to take it to feel high’.
+Ambien misuse or abuse started when people started taking it outside the parameters prescribed by the doctor, and decided to take it to feel high.

-Taking it without prescription, overdosing, injecting, inhaling or taking it for another purpose can be termed as drug misuse or abuse.
+Taking it without a prescription, overdosing, injecting, inhaling or taking it for another purpose can be termed as drug misuse or abuse.
 If it is taken for an extended period of time, even if it is under prescription, it becomes a habit whereby one becomes dependent on the drug.